paulo77dias/Users-List/README.md

 # Users List
- List of users of a fictitious company
+ List of customers of a fictitious pharmacy

  How to run the application locally :